-All tournament games in the 2022 Wisconsin Middle School Basketball Championship will be played in Madison on the weekend of March 11th-13th.
+All tournament games in the 2023 Wisconsin Middle School Basketball Championship will be played in the venues listed below!

 University of Wisconsin-Madison

 797 W. Dayton St, Madison, 53706